saimaansi13/Dynamic-Low-Light-Image-Enhancement/README.md

 <img width="524" alt="After Linear brightning" src="https://github.com/saimaansi13/Dynamic-Low-Light-Image-Enhancement/assets/125540201/8949228b-9715-407b-b128-cd9db8dbd7dd">

 ### Data Augmentation with Albumentations
 The albumentations library is used to perform data augmentation on images.
 The transform variable contains a composition of augmentation techniques, including Gaussian noise addition (GaussNoise) and random brightness and contrast adjustments (RandomBrightnessContrast).The num_augmentations variable specifies the number of augmented images to generate per original image during training.
-These transformations helped introduce variations in brightness, contrast, and noise levels, making the dataset more robust and diverse.
+These transformations are applied directly to the low-light images to introduce variations in brightness, contrast, and noise levels, enhancing the dataset's robustness and diversity.

 ```python
 import albumentations as A